-In conclusion, postextraction dimensional changes of the alveolar ridge were statistically comparable between the flap and flapless surgical techniques.
-Similarly, the percentage of vital bone and remaining graft particles was comparable between the two surgical approaches.
-However, the flapless technique may result in an increased tissue thickness at the occlusal aspect.
+In conclusion, post-extraction dimensional changes of the alveolar ridge were statistically comparable between the flap and flapless surgical techniques.
+Similarly, percent of vital bone and remaining graft particles were comparable between the two surgical approaches.
+Though, the flapless technique may result in an increased tissue thickness at the occlusal aspect.